DominicWegrzynowski/ZeroTo100/README.md

-This program is a JavaScript challenge, demonstrating the power of loops, functions and DOM manipulation.
+This program is a JavaScript challenge demonstrating the power of loops, functions and DOM manipulation.